Naptha CLI Usage

 Command to interact with the Naptha Hub

-The HUB_URL should be set in your .env file e.g. HUB_URL=wss://hub.naptha.ai/rpc
+The HUB_URL should be set in your .env file e.g. HUB_URL=wss://hub.naptha.ai/rpc, along with your HUB_USERNAME and HUB_PASSWORD.

 Agents